Aunt Jemima Logo

 Aunt Jemima Emblem

 The latest rendition of the Aunt Jemima brand mark was one of the particularly attractive ones.
 Jemima’s appearance had undergone significant changes.
 She was no longer a maidservant, meekly enduring humiliation.
 Even her gaze had lost its sadness.
-Now she was a free and even wealthy woman, as evidenced by her carefully traced earrings with expensive, large pearls.
+Now, she was a free and even wealthy woman, as evidenced by her carefully traced earrings with expensive, large pearls.
 The color shade used in the depiction of the earrings suggests that they are made of gold.
 The change in the status of the brand’s face is evidenced by the abandonment of headgear, which reveals her meticulously executed hairstyle.
 The wavy hair is created using a brown color, slightly darker than the shade chosen for the face.
 A light application of gray on the side of the light’s incidence informs the luster of the hair.
 The face is drawn in an element – a stretched circle with a light yellow background.
-The circle’s outline is brown, with its inner and outer border edged with a darker shade of yellow.
+The circle’s outline is brown, with its inner and outer borders edged with a darker shade of yellow.
 All colors of the silhouette image are in a gradient pattern that gives shadows and highlights.

 Aunt Jemima Symbol